Benoit3/RaspPowerHat/PCB/README.md

 This folder contains definition of the electronic part of the Hat.
-Files can be edited with [Kicad PCB](http://www.kicad-pcb.org/) ,a Cross Platform and Open Source Electronics Design Automation Suite .
+Files can be edited with [Kicad PCB](http://www.kicad-pcb.org/) , a Cross Platform and Open Source Electronics Design Automation Suite .
 ![Schematic](schematic.png)

 Some explanation :